More Schools Events

 This session is a repeat and updated session from our 2023 focus day.

-9.30 - 10 – Colour by Science: What can the scientific archaeology teach us about Hadrian’s Wall? with the Great North Museum: Hancock
+9.30am - 10am – Colour by Science: What can the scientific archaeology teach us about Hadrian’s Wall? with Jo and Andrew from the Great North Museum: Hancock

 Did you know that archaeologists use science as well as history skills?
 Find out how scientific techniques can be used to learn about an object's history.
 Compare Hadrian's Wall to another Roman wall (did you know there were others?!) and use your new-found skills to decide how much we can learn about Hadrian's Wall from another Roman wall.